adithyan-ak/GPT-Code-Review-Tokenizer/README.md

 3. Run `python3 tokenizer.py` to tokenize the processed output.

 ## Contributions
 We welcome contributions!
-If you have a feature to add or found a bug, please submit a pull request or open an issue.
+If you have a feature to add or find a bug, please submit a pull request or open an issue.

 The following are some of the features we are working on and would love help with: